Configuration Deep Dive¶

 - Support Data

 The Advanced Configuration section allows you to change settings for various items that may be available on the type of hardware you are using.
 Not all hardware can support every value.
-These settings are best left as default unless you have a clear understanding of why the defaults will not work for your node or mesh network.
+These settings are best left as default unless you have a clear understanding of why you need to change the defaults for your node or network.

 - OLSR Restart

 The OLSR (Optimized Link State Routing) process can be restarted when you want your node to rebuild its mesh routing table but you do not want to do a full reboot.
-Move the slider to ON and click Save Setting to restart OLSR.
+Click the Execute button to restart OLSR.

 There is a known intermittent issue that may occur when a node boots.
 If OLSR fails to propagate information or does not receive all the network hostnames, a one-time restart of OLSR should resolve the issue.
 OLSR should be restarted on your node if other nodes’ Mesh Status display have your node’s IP address rather than hostname or if “dtdlink” or “mid” is shown in your node’s hostname on their Mesh Status display.
 If your node’s Mesh Status display shows the IP address rather than hostname for a remote node, then that remote node should restart OLSR.